Drake Bell: Child endangerment conviction

-In August 2020, Bell's former girlfriend accused him of verbal and physical abuse during their three-year relationship in the late 2000s.
-She also accused him of inappropriate behavior regarding underage girls.
-Bell has denied the allegations.

-On June 4, 2021, Bell was arrested in Cleveland, Ohio, on charges relating to "attempted endangering [of] children and disseminating matter harmful to juveniles."
-A public information officer with the Cuyahoga County Prosecutor's Office, said "the 15-year-old victim, who had established a relationship with Bell several years prior, attended his concert in December 2017 ...
+On June 4, 2021, Bell was indicted in Cleveland, Ohio, on charges relating to attempted child endangerment, a 4th degree felony, and disseminating matter harmful to juveniles, a misdemeanor.
+A public information officer with the Cuyahoga County Prosecutor's Office, said "the 15-year-old victim attended one of his concerts in December 2017...
 While there, Bell violated his duty of care and, in doing so, created a risk of harm to the victim."
 The Cleveland Police also found that Bell had sent the minor "inappropriate social media messages" for "months leading up to the concert".
 Bell was 31 at the time of the alleged incident.
 Bell pleaded not guilty, and was freed on a $2,500 personal bond, and was ordered to provide a DNA sample.
-He agreed to have no contact with the accuser in the case with a pretrial hearing scheduled for June 23.

 On June 23, 2021, Bell pleaded guilty to both charges.
-On July 12, 2021, Bell's accuser, then 19, made a public appearance and statement accusing him of sexually assaulting her while she was underage, in addition to the endangerment charges.
-Bell was sentenced to two years of probation and 200 hours of community service, which he was permitted to complete in California.
-He also is not allowed to have any contact with his victim.
+On July 12, 2021, Bell was sentenced to two years of probation and 200 hours of community service, which he was permitted to complete in California.
+Bell's accuser, a Canadian citizen, then 19, made during the sentencing hearing a public appearance and statement accusing him of sexually assaulting her while she was underage, in addition to the endangerment charge.

-On September 17, 2021, Bell posted a video response, in which he claimed that he ceased texting his accuser when her age came to light, and that no images of a sexual matter were exchanged.
-He also stated that he accepted a plea deal because "I felt that this was the best way to get this over quickly, and for everyone involved to be able to move on."
+Bell's attorney Ian N. Friedman told the media at the time "Today's plea and sentence reflect conduct for which Mr. Bell did accept responsibility.
+The victim's allegations that went beyond that which all parties agreed, not only lack supporting evidence but are contradicted by the facts learned through extensive investigation.
+As the court made clear, this plea was never about sexual misconduct or sexual relations with any person, let alone a minor."

+Bell claimed that he ceased communication to his accuser when her age came to light, and that no images of a sexual matter were exchanged and digital forensics was involved: "I was being investigated, and that was really difficult on my family, and thankfully through 18 months of subpoenaing my social media and computers and witnesses and everything, it turned out a lot of most of what was being accused of me was not true."
+Bell said he "cut communications" the moment he found out her age.
+"I think she got upset, and she was coming to concerts still, and I was doing everything I could to kind of keep my distance."
+The adult witnesses that went to the concerts with the accuser disputed her claims she made during sentencing.
+Bell said he took the plea deal because he wanted to resolve the case quickly.
+His wife had recently given birth to their son, and he wanted to be in California with his family instead of in Ohio, where the case was filed.